SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customization and Deployment/Customization and Deployment.md

 ### ValidateConfigurations

 SOML is XML that must conform to a well-defined schema.
-When set to true, **ValidateConfirations** will validate all configurations based on their schemas to ensure all markup is well-formed.
-Any errors are found are shown in the browser.
+When set to true, **ValidateConfirations** will validate all configurations based on respective schemas to ensure all markup is well-formed.
+Any errors found are shown in the browser.

-## Configuration lifecycle
+## Configuration Lifecycle

-Client requests to the server use [soprotocol](web-client-soprotocol).
-The web server uses a module called SoProtocolModule to parse the soprotocol string, which inturn uses SuperStateManager to update any changed Current values.
-Changes are then used by the ContextFilter to modify the configuration.

-When PageBuilder receives the configuration it has no knowledge of what to render and what to not render, therefore parts of the configuration that are not affected by changes are removed.
+While navigating around in the client, incoming requests sent to the server are interpreted and rewritten into a SoProtocol URL.
+An HttpModule, called SoProtocolModule, parses the SoProtocol string and uses it to determine what to display on the page and what data to load into the page.

-In order to reduce response payload and enforce things such as user-rights, the entire page configuration must be parsed multiple times and fully built before the unchanged parts of the page are stripped away.
+To reduce the response payload and enforce things such as user-rights, SoProtocolModule uses the page framework to build the entire page configuration.
+Then based on the users context, the configuration is then parsed multiple times by various filters to strip away unchanged or unnecessary parts of the page.
 The build process happens in several steps:

 1. Fragments are resolved.
 2. Data driven configuration, such as WWW panels, are generated.